 History of the RFPA

-During most of the 20th Century, young men joining the NSW Police Force expected to remain a police officer for the remainder of their working life and retire on a superannuation pension at the age of 60.
+During most of the 20th Century, young men and women joining the NSW Police Force expected to remain a police officer for the remainder of their working life and retire on a superannuation pension at the age of 60.

-In more recent years, the Police Force appears to be a stepping stone to other careers.
-Those retiring after 30 or 40 years service wanted to keep in touch with their working colleagues and in 1931 the Retired Police Association of New South Wales was established, probably for this purpose.
-Unfortunately, the minutes of those early meetings have been lost over time, but we know that from those early times the association has grown into a large and efficient organisation with nearly 4,000 current members and 24 regional branches spread over New South Wales and Queensland.
+Historically, those retiring after 30 or 40 years service wanted to keep in touch with their working colleagues and in 1931 the Retired Police Association of New South Wales was established, probably for this purpose.
+Unfortunately, the minutes of those early meetings have been lost over time, but we know that from those early times the association has grown into a large and efficient organisation with nearly 4,000 current members and 28 branches spread over New South Wales and Queensland.
+Our focus was widened to include all who had served as police officers in 2018, when the Association’s name was formally registered as the Retired and Former Police Association of NSW, to include those who did not formally ‘ retire’, but who had been honourably discharged at their instigation.
+These former colleagues then became eligible for Membership, and many have joined us.

 Independently, all other states in Australia had the same idea and each state (and the Northern Territory) has its own Retired Police Association.
 All of these associations have a connection with each other and exchange ideas of mutual benefit whilst retaining their independence.
 On the 29th September 2006, being National Police Remembrance Day, the Police Memorial Wall in Canberra was dedicated and the executive of all the Retired Police Associations within Australia took the opportunity to meet in Canberra the following day and exchanged ideas and future hopes for their members.

 The earliest retained minutes of our association are of the meeting held in February 1972.
 The President then was Don Telford and the Secretary was Ted Davis.
 Don was also a rugby union player who represented Australia from 1925 through to 1930.
 Don relinquished the presidency in 1976 to J. Munro.
-However, Mr Munro passed away suddenly shortly afterwards and Don accept the position of President once again.
+However, Mr Munro passed away suddenly shortly afterwards and Don accepted the position of President once again.
 In 1974 Ted Davis was the first member to be awarded Life Membership for outstanding service to the association.
 It is interesting to note that at the AGM in 1973 the annual dues were raised from $1 to $2 a year.
-(Currently the annual dues are $18.20.)
+(Currently the annual dues are $28.00).

-In 1987, with Harry Rasmussen as President and Ted Davis as the Secretary, there was a motion to wind up the association because of a lack of attendance.
 At that stage Ken Fitzpatrick was the secretary of the Associate’s Sydney Branch of the Police Association of NSW and had just been criticised for making representations directly to a government department without going through the Executive of the Police Association.
-Ken became the state secretary of the Retired Police Association because this organisation was independent and he could see that his efforts to improve the conditions for retired police and police widows would not be as restricted.
+Ken became the State Secretary of the Retired Police Association because this organisation was independent and he could see that his efforts to improve the conditions for retired police and police widows would not be as restricted.
 Ken’s skills and enthusiasm laid the foundations to enable this organisation to grow into the efficient and influential association that it is today.

-President Secretary
+President and Secretary

 Don Telford Ted Davis